Published By Janet Gershen-Siegel at April 8, 2018

-Builders Line: Designed for general contractors or builders constructing or renovating commercial or residential buildings.
-It is used to fund direct labor-and material costs, where the building project acts as the collateral.
+For general contractors or builders constructing or renovating commercial or residential buildings.
+It is meant to fund direct labor-and material costs, where the building project acts as the collateral.
 Loan or revolving are available.

 Unlike with SBA, many of them don’t need good bank or business credit approval.
 Nearly all of these types of programs call for two years’ of tax returns.
 Tax returns MUST show a profit.
 Rates can vary from 7% or more and loan amounts extend from $25,000 into the millions.

-Loan amounts are ordinarily around $20,000.
-Lenders commonly do pull your business credit, so you must have some credit already established and in some cases lenders will want to see tax returns.
-Rates differ based upon risk for this program, and there usually are not a lot of funding sources who offer it.
+Loan amounts are often around $20,000.
+Lenders commonly pull your business credit.
+So you must have some credit already, and in some cases lenders will want to see tax returns.
+Rates differ because of the risk for this program, and there usually are not a lot of funding sources who offer it.

 Both cards and lines are revolving credit.
 Credit lines are tougher to qualify for as card approvals are normally very quick, many times automated, while at the same time line require an in-depth underwriting review.
 Lines usually offer lower rates, per Bankrate card rates average 13% while lines average 4%.

-The majority of them do report to the consumer credit reporting agencies.
+Most do report to the consumer credit reporting agencies.
 They all call for a personal guarantee from you.
-You can get approved in general for one card max as they discontinue approving you when you have two or more inquiries on your report.
+You can get approval in general for one corporation credit card max as they discontinue approving you when you have two or more inquiries on your report.

-Typically, when you apply for a credit card you put an inquiry on your consumer report.
-When other lenders see these, they will not approve you for more credit since they aren’t sure how much other new credit you have lately obtain.
-So they’ll only approve you if you have less than two inquiries on your report within the last six months.
-Any more will get you refused.
+Typically, when you apply for a corporation credit card you put an inquiry on your consumer report.
+When other lenders see these, they will not approve you for more credit since they aren’t sure how much other new credit you have lately gotten.

-You need to have excellent personal credit right now, preferably 685 or higher scores, the same as with all business credit cards.
-You shouldn’t have any negative credit reported to get approved, you must also have open revolving credit on your consumer reports now and you’ll have to have five inquiries or fewer in the most recent six months reported.
+You must have excellent personal credit right now, preferably 685 or higher scores, the same as with all business credit cards.
+You shouldn’t have any negative credit reported to get approval, and you must also have open revolving credit on your consumer reports now.
+Also, you’ll have to have five inquiries or fewer in the most recent six months reported.

-All lenders in this space charge a 9-15% success based fee and you only pay the cost off of what you secure.
-Bear in mind, you get a number of additional benefits and about three to five times more cash in this program than you would get on your own, which is why there’s a fee, the same as all other lending programs.
+All lenders in this space charge a 9-15% success based fee.
+However, you only pay the cost off of what you secure.
+Bear in mind, you get added benefits and about three to five times more cash in this program than you would get on your own.
+So this is why there’s a fee, the same as all other lending programs.

-You can get approved utilizing a guarantor and you can even use several guarantors to get even more money.
-There are even other cards you can get utilizing this very same program but these cards only report to the consumer reporting agencies, not the business reporting agencies.
-They are consumer credit cards as opposed to business credit cards.
+You can get approval with a guarantor and you can even use several guarantors to get even more money.
+There are even other cards you can get with this very same program.
+But these cards only report to the consumer reporting agencies, not the business reporting agencies.
+They are consumer credit cards versus business credit cards.

-They furnish similar benefits including 0% intro APRs and five times the amount of approval of a single card but they are a lot easier to qualify for.
-You can get approved with a 650 score and seven inquiries (or fewer) in the last six months and you can have a bankruptcy on your credit and other negative items.
-These are much easier to get approved for than UBF business cards.
+They furnish similar benefits including 0% intro APRs and five times the amount of approval of a single card.
+But they are a lot easier to qualify for.
+You can get approval with a 650 score and seven inquiries (or fewer) in the last six months and you can have a bankruptcy on your credit and other negative items.
+These are much easier to get approval for than UBF business cards.

-With all previous cards discussed, you will need to have good consumer credit in order to get approved but what if your personal credit isn’t really good, and you do not have a guarantor?
-This is the time when building business credit makes a ton of sense even if you have good personal credit, building your business credit helps you get even more money, and without having a personal guarantee.
+With all previous cards discussed, you must have good consumer credit for approval.
+But what if your personal credit isn’t really good, and you have no guarantor?
+This is the time when building business credit makes a ton of sense.
+And that’s true even if you have good personal credit.
+Building your business credit helps you get even more money, and without having a personal guarantee.